rstudio/rstudio-conf-2022-program/r-in-pharma/r-package-assessment-lessons-pharma.md

 speakers:
 - name: Becca Krouse
   affiliation: GSK
-  bio: |+
-    Becca Krouse is a Data Science Leader in the Statistics and Data Science Innovation Hub at GSK.
-She is a biostatistician by training with nearly 12 years of experience working on clinical research.

-  photo: /assets/img/2022Conf/_talks/22192_becca-krouse.png
   url:
     webpage: ~
     twitter: ~
     github: ~
     linkedin: ~
     affiliation: ~
+  slug: becca-krouse
+  photo: /assets/img/2022Conf/_talks/22192_becca-krouse.png
+  bio: |+
+    Becca Krouse is a Data Science Leader in the Statistics and Data Science Innovation Hub at GSK.
+She is a biostatistician by training with nearly 12 years of experience working on clinical research.

 ---